 We collect only necessary donor data, store it securely, restrict access, and retain it no longer than needed.
 We do not sell or rent donor data.
 Limited sharing with trusted processors (payment providers, mailing services, auditors) is governed by contracts and confidentiality obligations.

-Donors may opt out of communications at any time via [contact email/URL].
+Donors may opt out of communications at any time via [email protected].

 We comply with applicable anti-money-laundering and counter-terrorism financing laws and conduct reasonable sanctions screening (e.g., against U.S. OFAC lists) for certain gifts or counterparties.